Borcheg1/FastAPI_Restaurant/README.md

 5. Install required libraries:
 `pip install -r requirements.txt`

+6. Install pre-commit hooks:
+`pre-commit install`

-6. Rename the `env_example` file to `.env` in the root folder of the project and change the variables for your database.
-Including set `DB_HOST=localhost`
+7. Rename the `env_example` file to `.env` in the root folder of the project and change the variables for your database.
+Including set `DB_HOST=localhost` and `REDIS_HOST=localhost`

+8. If you want to manually run all pre-commit hooks on a repository, run `pre-commit run --all-files`

-7. Run the application with the command:
+9. Run the application with the command:
 `uvicorn src.main:app`

-8. Open a browser and go to `localhost:8000/docs#/`
+10. Open a browser and go to `localhost:8000/docs#/`

 ### **1.2 Run tests**

 1. Follow steps 1-5 from section [1.1 Launch the application](#11-launch-the-application)

 2. Rename the `env_example` file to `.env` in the root folder of the project and change the variables for your database.
-Including set `TEST_DB_HOST=localhost`
+Including set `TEST_DB_HOST=localhost` and `REDIS_HOST=localhost`

 3. Run the tests with the command:
 `pytest`